tig-foundation/tig-monorepo/tig-algorithms/advances/evidence_template.md

 DEPENDING ON THE NATURE OF YOUR METHOD, THERE IS A VARYING DEGREE OF ADDITIONAL EVIDENCE THAT IS LIKELY TO BE NECESSARY TO SUPPORT A FINDING OF INVENTIVENESS.
 WE BELIEVE IT IS HELPFUL AND USEFUL TO FILTER METHODS FOR INVENTIVENESS BY ASSESSING THE SOURCE OF THE METHOD AND THE EXTENT TO WHICH THE METHOD DELIVERS AN UNEXPECTED RESULT.

-**METHOD CATEGORISATION**: PLEASE IDENTIFY WHICH CATEGORY A, B, C, D OR E FROM THE INVENTIVENESS GUIDELINES (SEE APPENDIX A TO THIS ADVANCE EVIDENCE TEMPLATE FOR EASE OF REFERENCE) YOU BELIEVE YOUR METHOD BELONGS TO.
+**METHOD CATEGORISATION**: PLEASE IDENTIFY WHICH CATEGORY A, B, C, D OR E FROM THE INVENTIVENESS GUIDELINES (SEE APPENDIX B TO THIS ADVANCE EVIDENCE TEMPLATE FOR EASE OF REFERENCE) YOU BELIEVE YOUR METHOD BELONGS TO.

 > YOUR RESPONSE HERE